AnnaBernbaum/OptimisationGroup8/Subsystem_1/README.md

 Execution time
 -------
-The execution time is approximately 1.9 seconds
+The execution time is approximately 2.4 seconds (Recorded with 2.7 GHz Intel Core i7).

 Dependencies
 -------